Seven Seas of Rhye: Reception

 Cash Box called it a "high energy rocker with Led Zeppelin overtones," stating that "the group's extraordinary talents are perfectly displayed here in heavy metal fashion."
 Record World said that Queen's "'rock in the royal tradition' is looking for its own top 40 chart crown."

 Live performances

 The song was dropped from the live set in 1976 and was not played in concert again until The Works Tour eight years later.

-In September 2016 it was the opening song of the set at the first performance of Queen + Adam Lambert's tour of Asia in Tel Aviv's Park HaYarkon in Israel.